How to Pack Your Kite: Keep your kite crisp and clean for a longer life!

 If it were a rental, you wouldn’t think twice about it.
 But it’s not.
 It’s your kite.
 You spent hard-earned money on it, and you need it to look, feel, and fly crisp and clean for as long as possible.

-Here are our recommendations on how to properly pack your kite after a session:
+How to pack your kite after a session:

-- To preserve the life of your kite, roll it up as soon as you’re done using it.
+- Roll it up as soon as you’re done using it.
 Don’t let it flap in the wind and soak up the sun while you drink beers on the beach.
 The less time your kite spends exposed to the elements, the longer it will last.

 - If your kite is wet, let it dry before rolling it up.
 If it’s wet with salt water and you have a fresh water source available, a quick rinse isn’t a bad idea.